 Why emotional intelligence in the workplace is important

 “Being emotional can lead us to make impulsive decisions, which can damage work relationships and the organization’s performance,” says Aaron Leiva, a Chicago-based industrial and organizational psychologist.
 “Additionally, being emotional comes with the association that the individual is being controlled by their emotions, rather than being the one controlling them.”

-Whereas emotional intelligence, first coined by researchers John D. Mayer, Ph.D. and Peter Salovey, Ph.D., is “the ability to understand and manage your own emotions, as well as recognize and influence the emotions of those around you,” according to a Harvard Business School article.
+However, emotional intelligence—first coined by researchers John D. Mayer, Ph.D. and Peter Salovey, Ph.D.—is “the ability to understand and manage your own emotions, as well as recognize and influence the emotions of those around you,” according to a blog post from Harvard Business School.

 “Tapping into feelings is inevitable, whether we do it with awareness or consciously repress them,” Leiva adds.
 “I suggest truly paying attention to them because they are cues to help you make decisions.”

-Financier Warren Buffet shared a valuable piece of advice from a mentor concerning handling emotions in Gillian Zoe Segal’s book Getting There: A Book of Mentors.
-The book features essays from 30 leaders across various fields in which they share their secrets to success.
+Financier Warren Buffett shared a valuable piece of advice from a mentor concerning handling emotions in Gillian Zoe Segal’s book Getting There: A Book of Mentors.
+The book features essays from 30 leaders across various fields who share some secrets to their success.